 My passion these days is for the field of Religion and Ecology; I am involved in developing this emerging field and am currently on the Advisory Board of the Forum on Religion and Ecology now based at Yale University School for Forestry and Environmental Studies.
 As a student of the religious cultures of India, I am interested in investigating the effects the current environmental degradation is having on the traditional religious culture which views the immanent world of nature as permeated with divine presence; I am also interested in learning how this traditional theology is being employed by Indian environmental activists to resist environmental degradation.

-My latest book, River of Love in an Age of Pollution: The Yamuna River of Northern India (University of California Press, 2006), is a study of the Yamuna River, which for centuries has been worshiped as a goddess.
+My book River of Love in an Age of Pollution: The Yamuna River of Northern India (University of California Press, 2006) is a study of the Yamuna River, which for centuries has been worshiped as a goddess.
 In this book I explore various conceptions of this aquatic goddess with texts stretching back over a period of three millennia and current ethnographic research at a number of temples located on the banks of the river; I examine how the current pollution of the river is affecting the religious culture associated with it; and I track the manner in which the religious community associated with the river is marshalling its religious resources to fight the pollution of the river.

-My most recent book, People Trees: Worship of Trees in Northern India (Oxford University Press, 2013), explores the conception of trees in the context of the tree shrines of northern India while reexamining such concepts as animism and anthropomorphism.
+My most recent publication, People Trees: Worship of Trees in Northern India (Oxford University Press, 2013), explores the conception of trees in the context of the tree shrines of northern India while reexamining such concepts as animism and anthropomorphism.
 I am also engaged in a project that investigates Western constructions of Hinduism with the aim of opening up the study of those regions of Hindu culture that have been previously denied.

 My current book project, tentatively entitled "Loving Stones: Worship of Mount Govardhan," involves a study of Mount Govardhan, the most distinguishing feature of the sacred landscape of Braj.
 The entire hill, as well as every stone from it, is regarded as a sentient form of divinity that humans can approach for a variety of religious interactions and beneficial relationships.
 In addition to investigating the religious conceptions and practices associated with Mount Govardhan, my work engages the theoretical difficulties in interpreting something as challenging as rock worship to western readers.